shubham-2817/mcdonalds/README.md

 ## Modules:

 1. Smile detection- Uses CNN to predict the emotion
-2. Smile meter    - Uses facial landmarks to to the score
+2. Smile meter    - Uses facial landmarks to generate the score

 ### Installation and running the server